cewi/excel/README.md

 1. ExcelHelper: Takes a Query-Object and creates a worksheet.
 Properties are column-headers in first row.

-Example (assumed you have an article model, controller an views)
+Example (assumed you have an article model and controller with the usual index-action)

-include the helper:
+include the helper in the ArticleController:

     public $helpers = ['Cewi/Excel.Excel'];